-- 3.21 The redundant rail line between Skipton and Colne would provide improved east-west rail connections and is supported through the LEPs and NYCC.
+3.21 The redundant rail line between Skipton and Colne on reinstatement, would provide improved east- west rail connections and is supported through

+- the LEPs and NYCC.
 Restoration of the missing link between Skipton and Colne will provide a strategic route connecting the towns of Central and Pennine Lancashire with the Leeds City Region.
-It avoids congested lines in and around Manchester and would relieve pressure on the busy Huddersfield and Calder Valley trans-Pennine routes.
-Network Rail have provided an estimated cost of £43m for a single track or £81m for double track rail line to be reinstated. - 3.22 Work has also been undertaken by the West Yorkshire Combined Authority which includes the New Stations Study, in the Cross Hills (B) site was identified as one of five potential new stations within the Metro area.
+It would relieve pressure on the busy Huddersfield and Calder Valley trans-Pennine routes. - 3.22 Work has also been undertaken by the West Yorkshire Combined Authority which includes the New Stations Study, in the Cross Hills (B) site was identified as one of five potential new stations within the Metro area.
 The station would have a forecast demand of around 200,000 passengers per annum.
-The Kildwick level crossing, which is closed for considerable periods within any given hour has been identified as a potential barrier to delivery. - 3.23 There are a number and range of station improvements to stations within the wider District that may need to be implemented over the plan period.
-Work will need to be undertaken with the Settle/Carlisle Development Company and the Leeds/Morecombe Rail Partnership to identify required improvements. - 3.24 Improved rail service to Lancaster on the Bentham Line will be implemented within the plan period following Arriva Trains Northern Ltd being awarded the next Northern franchise.
+The Kildwick level crossing, which is closed for considerable periods within any given hour has been identified as a potential barrier to delivery.
+Consequently more detailed consideration of the business case for a station a Crosshills will be undertaken, including assessing how potential barriers to delivery could be overcome. - 3.23 There are a number and range of station improvements to stations within the wider District that may need to be implemented over the plan period.
+Work will need to be undertaken with the Settle/Carlisle Development Company and the Leeds/Morecambe Rail Partnership to identify required improvements. - 3.24 Improved rail service to Lancaster on the Bentham Line will be implemented within the plan period following Arriva Trains Northern Ltd being awarded the next Northern franchise.
 With the strong emphasis on Community Rail in the next franchise, Timetable improvements are to be introduced as soon as this is feasible.